camunda/camunda-docs/docs/components/zeebe/deployment-guide/local/quickstart.md

 {"orderId":1234}
 ```

-After the job workers are running in the background we can create more instances
+After the job workers are running in the background, we can create more instances
 of our process to observe how the workers will complete them.

 ```
 ./bin/zbctl --insecure create instance order-process --variables '{"orderId": 12345}'
 ```

-To close all job workers use the `kill` command to stop the background processes.
+To close all job workers, use the `kill` command to stop the background processes.

 ```
 kill %1 %2 %3
 ```

-If you want to visualize the state of the process instances you can start the
+To visualize the state of the process instances, start the
 [Zeebe simple monitor](https://github.com/camunda-community-hub/zeebe-simple-monitor), a community maintained project.